 UCAN believes that foster caregivers are an integral part of how UCAN fulfills our vision and mission for children and families.
 UCAN's vision is that youth who have suffered trauma can become our future leaders.
-UCAN's Professional Foster Parenting (PFP) case managers build meaningful relationships with caregivers by including them in a variety of collaborative planning meetings for youth and families.
-PFP case managers consider the schedule of the foster caregivers when setting up these meetings to respect their household schedule.
+UCAN's Professional Foster Parenting (PFP) case managers build meaningful relationships with caregivers by including them in collaborative planning for youth and families.

 PFP case managers encourage foster caregivers to also participate in staffings and assist in the development of behavior management and treatment plans for youth in the Adolescent and Specialized foster care programs, IEP and school meetings, court hearings, discharge planning meetings, staff meetings, therapeutic staffing/meetings, therapy appointments when requested and Administrative Case Reviews (ACR).
-Due to the ongoing COVID-19 Pandemic, services and supports were adjusted during the 2021 and 2022 planning periods.
+Due to the ongoing COVID-19 Pandemic, services and supports were adjusted during the 2021, 2022 and now 2023planning periods.

-If unable to attend the abovementioned meetings, foster caregivers can provide feedback in advance and receive a written or verbal summary of staffings, recapping decisions made and tasks assigned to all persons involved in the child's care.
-UCAN PFP staff are committed to demonstrating professionalism, respect, and courtesy through the following:
+If unable to attend the abovementioned meetings, foster caregivers can provide feedback in advance and receive a printed or verbal summary of staffings, recapping decisions made and tasks assigned to all persons involved in the child's care.
+UCAN PFP staff are committed to demonstrating professionalism, respect and courtesy through the following:

-- Foster caregivers are kept up to date of program and staff changes such as a change in case manager. - Foster caregivers are given a phone list of after-hours emergency numbers, contact numbers for each worker and several other resources and numbers required to be provided to foster caregivers.
-UCAN also has a 24-hour number where foster parents can gain access to a manager if they cannot reach their case manager, supervisor, or other members of the treatment team.
+- Foster caregivers are kept up to date of program and staff changes such as a change in case manager. - Foster caregivers are given a phone list of after-hours emergency numbers, contact numbers and email addresses for each worker and several other resources and numbers.
+UCAN also has a 24-hour number where theycan gain access to a manager in an emergency.
 Each caseworker and supervisor are provided with an agency cell phone so they can be readily available to support foster parents and youth.

 - Home and licensing visits are scheduled as far in advance as possible to accommodate the foster caregivers' schedules.
-They have also been informed that unannounced visits are possible as a licensing requirement. - Foster caregivers are contacted timely to report canceled appointments, time changes or if the worker is running late. - All UCAN staff are expected to respond to foster parent requests, questions, and needs as they arise and return non-emergency emails and phone calls within 36 hours. - UCAN maintains up to date mailing lists to ensure all foster parents are in receipt of all materials distributed by the agency. - UCAN requests foster parents' email addresses so that program and training information can be sent to them electronically if desired.
+They have also been informed that unannounced visits are possible as a licensing requirement. - Foster caregivers are contacted timely to report canceled appointments, time changes or if the worker is running late. - All UCAN staff are expected to respond to foster parent requests, questions and needs as they arise and return non-emergency emails and phone calls within 36 hours.
+This planning year, due to staff shortage and ongoing challenges around customer service, UCAN is creating an email inbox for non-emergency foster caregiver requests that will be checked twice per day to ensure follow-up for foster caregivers.
+By using an email inbox, we will be able to gather data and metrics noting where the problems are and troubleshoot those problems in support of the foster caregivers. - UCAN maintains up to date mailing lists to ensure all foster parents are in receipt of all materials distributed by the agency. - UCAN requests foster parents' email addresses so that program and training information can be sent to them electronically.
 Training and meeting reminders are sent out electronically also.
 Foster Care staff update phone numbers and email addresses at least twice per year during in-person meetings/trainings (in addition to existing demographic updates). - UCAN distributes a Foster Caregiver Satisfaction Survey on an annual basis.
-Results and comments are used to continually improve the foster care program and reviewed with the staff. - During the FY22 planning cycle, foster care management identified the need to randomly contact foster parents to check-in and make sure that they are satisfied with the services and supports that are being provided and to address any needs that they may have.
-This will begin in January 2022.
+Results and comments are used to continually improve the foster care program and reviewed with the staff.